Windows Calculator: Windows 7

-On the right side of the main Calculator, one can add a panel with date calculation, unit conversion and worksheets.
+There are different modes that the calculator can be switched to.
+For example, one can, using a panel, change the calculator to a date calculator, unit conversion calculator or a worksheet.
 Worksheets allow one to calculate a result of a chosen field based on the values of other fields.
 Pre-defined templates include calculating a car's fuel economy (mpg and L/100 km), a vehicle lease, and a mortgage.
 In pre-beta versions of Windows 7, Calculator also provided a Wages template.

 Windows 8.1

-While the traditional Calculator is still included with Windows 8.1, a Metro-style Calculator is also present, featuring a full-screen interface as well as normal, scientific, and conversion modes.
+While the traditional Calculator from Windows 7 is still included with Windows 8 and Windows 8.1, the Metro-style Calculator app is added, featuring a full-screen interface as well as normal, scientific, and conversion modes.

 Windows 10

 The Calculator in non-LTSC editions of Windows 10 is a Universal Windows Platform app.
 In contrast, Windows 10 LTSC (which does not include universal Windows apps) includes the traditional calculator, but which is now named win32calc.exe.
 Both calculators provide the features of the traditional calculator included with Windows 7 and Windows 8.x, such as unit conversions for volume, length, weight, temperature, energy, area, speed, time, power, data, pressure and angle, and the history list which the user can clear.

 Both the universal Windows app and LTSC's win32calc.exe register themselves with the system as handlers of a 'calculator:' pseudo-protocol.
-This registration is similar to that performed by any other well-behaved application when it registers itself as a handler for a filetype (e.g. .jpg) or protocol (e.g. http:).
+This registration is similar to that performed by any other well-behaved application when it registers itself as a handler for a file type (e.g. .jpg) or protocol (e.g. http:).

 All Windows 10 editions (both LTSC and non-LTSC) continue to have a calc.exe, which however is just a stub that launches (via ShellExecute) the handler that is associated with the 'calculator:' pseudo-protocol.
-As with any other protocol or filetype, when there are multiple handlers to choose from, users are free to choose which handler they prefer— either via the classic control panel ('Default programs' settings) or the immersive UI settings ('Default Apps' settings) or from the command prompt via OpenWith calculator:.
+As with any other protocol or file type, when there are multiple handlers to choose from, users are free to choose which handler they prefer— either via the classic control panel ('Default programs' settings) or the immersive UI settings ('Default Apps' settings) or from the command prompt via OpenWith calculator:.

 In the Windows 10 Fall Creators Update, a currency converter mode was added to Calculator.

 On 6 March 2019, Microsoft released the source code for Calculator on GitHub under the MIT License.